Ed94/SectrPrototype/Readme.md

 * API : Provides the overarching interface of the app's general behavior.
 Host uses this to provide the client its necessary data and exection env.
   * Has the following definitions: startup, shutdown, reload, tick, clean_frame
+* Engine : Main loop, logging, client interface for host, etc
 * Env : Core Memory & State definition + orchestration
-* Grime : Name speaks for itself, stuff not directly related to the target features to iterate upon for the prototype.
-  * Defining dependency aliases or procedure overload tables, rolling own allocator, data structures, etc.
 * Font Provider : Manages fonts.
   * When loading fonts, the provider currently uses raylib to generate bitmap glyth sheets for a range of font sizes at once.
   * Goal is to eventually render using SDF shaders.
+* Grime : Name speaks for itself, stuff not directly related to the target features to iterate upon for the prototype.
+  * Defining dependency aliases or procedure overload tables, rolling own allocator, data structures, etc.
 * Input : All human input related features
   * Base input features (polling & related) are platform abstracted from raylib
   * Input Events